 - 9. Press F10 to save the change. - 10.
 Press Esc twice to return to the boot manager. - 11.
-To return to the CMC console, press CTRL and the right bracket (]) together, and then press q. - 12.
-Proceed to one of the following: - To install the operating system and SGI Foundation Software on an SMN, proceed to the following: - "Preparing to Install the Operating System Software and the SMN Software from the Local Console" on page 16 - To install the operating system and SGI Foundation Software on an SGI UV server, proceed to the following:
+To return to the CMC console, press CTRL and the right bracket (]) together, and then press ${\tt q}$ . - 12.
+Proceed to one of the following: - To install the operating system and SGI Foundation Software on an SMN, proceed to the following: - "Preparing to Install the Operating System Software on the SMN" on page 13 - To install the operating system and SGI Foundation Software on an SGI UV server, proceed to the following:

-"Creating the Installation Environment" on page 17
+"Creating the Installation Environment" on page 14

-Preparing to Install the Operating System Software and the SMN Software from the Local Console
+Preparing to Install the Operating System Software on the SMN